undisbeliever/terrific-audio-driver/README.md

       set of songs that contain unique songs (ie, intro and credits), you will need to create a new project (with a different set of samples) and manually swap the common audio data in S-CPU code.
- * All pitches and pitch offsets are precalculated by the compiler
+ * All pitches and most pitch offsets are precalculated by the compiler.
-    * The pitches are stored in a pitch table in the Common Audio Data.
+    * The `VxPITCH` values for each note are precalculated by the compiler inside a pitch table.
-    * The pitch table holds a maximum 256 pitches (512 bytes).
+      * The pitch table holds a maximum 256 pitches (512 bytes) and is stored in the Common Audio Data.
+      * Limiting an instruments first-last octave will reduce the number of pitch table entries required by the instrument.
-    * All pitch offsets are precalculated by the MML compiler.
-To calculate this *pitch-offset per tick* value, the MML compiler needs to know what instrument is playing the portamento/vibrato note.
-The MML syntax provides a way to manually set the *pitch-offset per tick* value.
+    * Where possible, the portamento *pitch-offset per tick* value is precalculated by the MML compiler.
+This requires the MML compiler to know what instrument is playing the portamento.
+       * If the instrument or note of the portamento is unknown, the audio driver will calculate the portamento velocity.
-    * Sound effects written in bytecode must manually the *pitch-offset per tick* value.
+       * The MML syntax provides a way to manually set the *pitch-offset per tick* value.
+    * `MP` vibrato is precalculated by the MML compiler, the instrument must be known and audio driver transpose must be disabled.
  * There is a fixed 1 tick delay after a key-off event.
     * 1 tick will be subtracted from any instruction that emits a key-off event.
       For example, a `play_note c+4 16` instruction will play the note, sleep for 15 ticks, emit a